rkapl123/RAddin/docs/README.md

 - rpath: path to the folder with the R dlls, in case you want to use the in-memory option with RDotNet.
 Only needed when overriding the RPath in the AppSettings in the Raddin-AddIn-packed.xll.config file.
 - dir: the path where below files (scripts, args, results and diagrams) are stored.
 - script: full path of the executable script.
-- arg (R input objects, txt files): path where the (input) arguments are stored.
+- arg/args[rc] (R input objects, txt files): path where the (input) arguments are stored.
+For Rdotnet creation of the dataframe, if the definition type ends with "r", "c" or both, the input argument is assumed to contain (c)olumn names, (r)ow names or both.
 - res/rres (R output objects, txt files): path where the (output) results are expected.
 If the definition type is rres, results are removed before saving
 - diag (R output diagrams, png format): path where the (output) diagrams are expected.
 - scriptrng/scriptcell (R scripts directly within Excel): either a range, where this script is stored (scriptrng) or directly as a value (text content or formula result) in the 2nd column (scriptcell)